 Sample Bakers Schedule

-7 PM The day before: Mix your dough and cover to rest.
+7 PM (day 1): Mix your dough and cover to rest.

 THE BEST DESSERT IVE EVER MADE.
 I did bake mine for about 40 mins bc they were so close to each other and wanted to make sure they were cooked between each other.
 But it’s such a delicious mix of flavors.
 So happy I found this recipe.
 Will make again and again.